 RECOGNIZING:

-the United Nations Framework Convention on Climate Change (UNFCCC) as an international environmental treaty that seeks to achieve stabilization of greenhouse gas concentrations in the atmosphere at a level that would prevent dangerous anthropogenic interference with the climate system;
+the United Nations Framework Convention on Climate Change (UNFCCC) as the international environmental treaty that seeks to achieve stabilization of greenhouse gas concentrations in the atmosphere at a level that would prevent dangerous anthropogenic interference with the climate system;

-the Paris Agreement adopted under the UNFCCC aiming to strengthen the global response to the threat of climate change, including by holding the increase in global average temperature to well below 2°C above pre-industrial levels and pursuing efforts to limit the temperature increase to 1.5°C above pre-industrial levels, recognising that this would significantly reduce the risks and impacts of climate change;
+the Paris Agreement adopted under the UNFCCC aiming, among other goals, to strengthen the global response to the threat of climate change, including by holding the increase in global average temperature to well below 2°C above pre-industrial levels and pursuing efforts to limit the temperature increase to 1.5°C above pre-industrial levels, recognising that this would significantly reduce the risks and impacts of climate change;

-the Intergovernmental Panel on Climate Change (IPCC) as an international body for assessing the science related to climate change, providing policy makers with regular assessments of the scientific basis of climate change, its impacts and future risks, and options for adaptation and mitigation, and noting that some countries are currently testing the methodology in the 2013 Supplement to the 2006 IPCC Guidelines for National Greenhouse Gas Inventories: Wetlands; and,
+the Intergovernmental Panel on Climate Change (IPCC) as the primary international body for assessing the science related to climate change, providing policy makers with regular assessments of the scientific basis of climate change, its impacts and future risks, and options for adaptation and mitigation, and noting that some countries are currently testing the methodology in the 2013 Supplement to the 2006 IPCC Guidelines for National Greenhouse Gas Inventories: Wetlands; and,

-the IPCC as the entity that has developed internationally recognised carbon inventory guidelines for national inventories of greenhouse gas emissions and removals, used by Parties to the UNFCCC for national inventory reporting;
+the IPCC as the entity that has developed internationally recognised guidelines for national inventories of greenhouse gas emissions and removals, used by Parties to the UNFCCC for national inventory reporting; ALSO RECOGNIZING that the IPCC requires complete and coherent analysis for every sector considered in carbon capture.

 RECOGNISING that Contracting Parties will take action to manage the impact of climate change and its mitigation, and to support the adaptation and resilience of critically important and fragile coastal wetland ecosystems, in the context of their own national legislative and policy frameworks;

-NOTING that the United Nations General Assembly (UNGA), in Resolution A/RES/71/257, notes the vital role that coastal blue carbon ecosystems, including mangroves, tidal marshes and seagrasses, play in climate adaptation and mitigation through carbon sequestration, and in increasing the resilience of coastal ecosystems to ocean acidification, and the range of other benefits that these ecosystems provide including sustainable livelihoods, food security and biodiversity conservation, and coastal protection, and encourages States and relevant international institutions and organizations to work collaboratively to protect and restore coastal blue carbon ecosystems; Also NOTING that unvegetated mudflats also play a role in carbon sequestration.
+NOTING that the United Nations General Assembly (UNGA), in Resolution A/RES/71/257, notes the vital role that coastal blue carbon ecosystems, including mangroves, tidal marshes and seagrasses, play in climate adaptation and mitigation through carbon sequestration, and in increasing the resilience of coastal ecosystems to ocean acidification, and the range of other benefits that these ecosystems provide including sustainable livelihoods, food security and biodiversity conservation, and coastal protection, and encourages States and relevant international institutions and organizations to work collaboratively to protect and restore coastal blue carbon ecosystems.

 NOTING that the Ramsar Convention represents a relevant policy framework for conserving and managing coastal wetlands, including coastal blue carbon ecosystems, and that the restoration of degraded wetlands, with priority to those relevant for climate change mitigation and adaptation, is included within Target 12 of the Ramsar Strategic Plan 2016-2024;